apieum/eventize/README.rst

         :target: https://pypi.python.org/pypi/eventize

-Add events to object methods and attributes.
+Listen methods "before" and "after" events and attributes "on_get", "on_change", "on_set", "on_del" events.

+Features:
+  - Easy to use subject/observer pattern
+  - Conditionnal events within arguments, values, types... or user defined functions.
+  - Attributes support events: "on_get", "on_change","on_set", "on_del"
+  - Methods support events "before" and "after"
+  - Precise callbacks inheritance (see Subject)
+  - Statically and dynamically customizable (via inheritance, visitors, decorators...)

-Events are triggered at 3 levels in order:
+Can listen for events at 3 levels (by order of execution):
-  * Descriptor Class: for all Attribute or Method types (from version 0.3)
+  - Descriptor Class: for all Attribute or Method types
-  * Descriptor Instance: for all classes that have an Attribute or a Method
+  - Descriptor Instance: for all classes that have an Attribute or a Method
-  * Object instance: for the given object attribute value or method
+  - Object instance: for the given object attribute value or method

-Methods support events "before" and "after"
-Attributes support events: "on_get", "on_set", "on_del"

-Events can be triggered conditionaly within arguments or user condition.

-Since version 0.3, observers defined at Descriptor Instance level are preserved in descriptor container class children, providing inheritance. see example 4

-*[!]
-Take Care Api has changed from version 3.1.*

-I have to apologize the first design idea of setting properties "on_get", "on_set", "on_del", "before" and "after" directly on class/object attributes/methods was stupid.

-From version 0.4 you will not be able to access these properties in object instances.

-So please start using "handle", "on_get", "on_set", "on_del", "before" and "after" functions, like described in this documentation.

 ---------------------------------------------------------------------